 Maintaining a pleasurable pedestrian environment along the street is an important element of the plan.

-OBJECTIVE 3.3 PROMOTE THE ENVIRONMENTAL SUSTAINABILITY, ECOLOGICAL FUNCTIONING AND THE OVERALL QUALITY OF THE NATURAL ENVIRONMENT IN THE PLAN AREA Given the reality of global climate change, it is essential that cities, and development within those cities, limit their individual and collective ecological footprints.
+PROMOTE THE ENVIRONMENTAL SUSTAINABILITY, ECOLOGICAL FUNCTIONING AND THE OVERALL QUALITY OF THE NATURAL ENVIRONMENT IN THE PLAN AREA

+Given the reality of global climate change, it is essential that cities, and development within those cities, limit their individual and collective ecological footprints.
 Using sustainable building materials, minimizing energy consumption, decreasing storm water runoff, filtering air pollution and providing natural habitat are ways in which cities and buildings can better integrate themselves with the natural systems of the landscape.
 These efforts have the immediate accessory benefits of improving the overall aesthetic character of neighborhoods by encouraging greening and usable public spaces and reducing exposure to environmental pollutants.

-Specific policies and design guidelines to address the objective above are as follows: POLICY 3.3.1 Require new development to adhere to a new performance-based ecological evaluation tool to improve the amount and quality of green landscaping.
+Specific policies and design guidelines to address the objective outlined above are as follows:

+Require new development to adhere to a new performance-based ecological evaluation tool to improve the amount and quality of green landscaping.

 The San Francisco Planning Department, in consultation with the Public Utilities Commission, is in the process of developing a green factor.
 The green factor will be a performance-based planning tool that requires all new development to meet a defined standard for on-site water infiltration, and offers developers substantial flexibility in meeting the standard.
-A similar green factor has been implemented in Seattle, WA, as well as in numerous European cities, and has proven to be a cost-effective tool, both to strengthen the environmental sustainability of each site, and to improve the aesthetic quality of the neighborhood.
+A similar green has been implemented in Seattle, WA, as well as in numerous European cities, and has proven to be a cost-effective tool, both to strengthen the environmental sustainability of each site, and to improve the aesthetic quality of the neighborhood.
 The Planning Department will provide a worksheet to calculate a proposed development's green factor score.

-POLICY 3.3.2 Discourage new surface parking lots and explore ways to encourage retrofitting existing surface parking lots and off-street loading areas to minimize negative effects on microclimate and stormwater infiltration.
+Existing open-air parking lots and off-street loading areas should be retrofitted to minimize negative effects on microclimate and stormwater infiltration.
 The city's Stormwater Master Plan, upon completion, will provide guidance on how best to adhere to these guidelines.

+The City should explore how to provide strong incentives that would encourage the retrofit of existing parking areas and other paved areas to meet the guidelines in Policy 6.3.2.

-POLICY 3.3.3 Enhance the connection between building form and ecological sustainability by promoting use of renewable energy, energy-efficient building envelopes, passive heating and cooling, and sustainable materials.
-POLICY 3.3.5 Compliance with strict environmental efficiency standards for new buildings is strongly encouraged.
+Enhance the connection between building form and ecological sustainability by promoting use of renewable energy, energy-efficient building envelopes, passive heating and cooling, and sustainable materials.

+Compliance with strict environmental efficiency standards for new buildings is strongly encouraged.

 The positive relationship between building sustainability, urban form, and the public realm has become increasingly understood as these buildings become more commonplace in cities around the world.
 Instead of turning inwards and creating a distinct and disconnected internal environment, sustainable buildings look outward at their surroundings as they allow in natural light and air.
 In so doing, they relate to the public domain through architectural creativity and visual interest, as open, visible windows provide a communicative interchange between those inside and outside the building.
 In an area where creative solutions to open space, public amenity, and visual interest are of special need, sustainable building strategies that enhance the public realm and enhance ecological sustainability are to be encouraged.